kryzhovnik/backup_kr/README.md

 This is a simple backup solution for personal use.
-The project is developed and maintained for author's needs.
-I don't recommend to use it.
+The project is developed and maintained for the author's needs only.
+I don't recommend to use it for anyone else.

-The API is inspired by the backup gem.
+API is inspired by the backup gem.